 A lanky, white-haired elderly black man steps out of a white van, Church of Salvation painted on its door.
 He looks at her suspicously.
 The dark glasses and the hoodie covering her face might give him a bad impression.
 Maybe she’d come to steal the donations.

-She smiles and waves.
-“Hi, I was hoping the church was open.”
+She straightens up and smiles.
+“I was hoping the church was open.”
 She keeps smiling until he finally approaches her.
 “The last time I was here this was just an empty lot.”

 "That's where my husband and I are staying," she said, pointing to the cottage.

 "Does your husband strike you often?" he asked, abruptly, but without malice.

 She didn’t try to deny it.
 "How did you know?" she asked, removing her sunglasses.

 "I was here last night.
 There's a lot of wild cats roaming the streets.
 I often hear their cat fights.
 If I’d known it was a human cry, I would’ve called the police."